 At Fraunhofer ISE we develop special photovoltaic cells for Power-by-Light applications.
 These so-called laser power converters convert monochromatic light into electricity with highest efficiency.
 Currently our research focuses on developing materials for specific laser wavelengths, optimizing the cell structure for converting monochromatic light and developing advanced cell concepts for increasing the output voltage.
 Our other research topics consist of characterizing cells under monochromatic light, reliability investigations, as well as packaging and system integration.
 The latter also includes the combination of power and data transmission and coupling the systems to the electronics or electronic circuitry.

-For a laser power converter based on GaAs, we achieved an opto-electric conversion efficiency of 57.4%, measured with a laser wavelength of 805 nm at an irradiance of 124.0 W/cm².
+For a laser power converter based on GaAs, which was prepared by thin-film technology with a back-surface mirror, we achieved an opto-electric conversion efficiency of 67.3%, measured with a laser wavelength of 860 nm at an irradiance of 9.6 W/cm².